PepperGo/WebTechnologies/Framework/Akka/README.md

 ## New To Akka
 Read the official tutorial [Akka Quickstart with Java](https://developer.lightbend.com/guides/akka-quickstart-java/?_ga=2.242574986.900790249.1514412953-1749038404.1513753107?_ga=2.242574986.900790249.1514412953-1749038404.1513753107?_ga=2.242574986.900790249.1514412953-1749038404.1513753107?_ga=2.242574986.900790249.1514412953-1749038404.1513753107) for instructions on downloading and running the Hello World example.

+1. Download and try this akka-quickstart-java example.
+2. Read and comprehend what happened under the covers.

 ## Reference